 Why do I need to use ice?

 Its amazing… amazing how many times I have asked patients during our first meeting and consultation if they have iced their injury before coming in to see me.
 The answer 90% of the time is, “I haven’t” or “I have been using heat but not ice”.
-In mine and a lot of others opinions, Icing is by far and away the best thing you can do to get yourself back on the road to recovery as fast as possible in the early stages of a muscle or joint injury.
+In mine and a lot of others opinions, Icing is by far and away the best thing you can do to get yourself back on the road to recovery as fast as possible after 48 hours of incurring a muscle or joint injury.
 Here in this post I explain why…

 Probably your whole life you have been told if you have burned or bruised yourself that “you need to put ice or ice cold water on it to stop the swelling”.
 Well the same rule applies for your muscles and skeleton, this includes your spine by the way!, they all respond to ice in the same way as if you bruise your arm.
 Let’s take back pain for example, a similar thing is occurring with an episode of back pain that occurs with a bruise.
 Something in your back has been damaged as a result of weakness or poor function and the body is reacting by trying to protect itself using inflammation.
 The same as if you had bumped and subsequently bruised yourself.